Kansattica/FediMail/README.md

 - Any email sent to the inbox FediMail has access to will be turned into a post.
 - FediMail only works with text email.
 HTML not guaranteed.

+Things I would like to implement:

+- "advanced mode" (email body is handed directly off to msync)
+- multi-user configuration (check multiple inboxes, post to corresponding accounts)
+- reply with notifications? this one's dangerous
+- security (verify sent-from email, maybe GPG signatures?)

 Please see below for a helpful diagram and rationale for this project.

 ![8510af3b4d1ff6f7](https://user-images.githubusercontent.com/10965841/235862049-1fe6749d-cdb2-47d8-8877-7d3defc14305.png)